tommise/QuizTrainer/documentation/user_instructions.md

 ![Signup scene](images/signup_scene.png "Signup scene")

 ### Login
-Now that you have an account, you can login by providing your username to the username field and pressing _Login_ button.
+Now that you have an account, you can login from by providing your username to the username field and pressing _Login_ button.

 ![Login scene](images/login_scene.png "Login scene")